Fausto-Korpsvart/Catppuccin-GTK-Theme/README.md

 **Catppuccin**
 ![Catppuccin](https://raw.githubusercontent.com/Fausto-Korpsvart/Catppuccin-GTK-Theme/main/screenshots/catppuccin02.png)
 **Catppuccin**

 ---

-Material is a GTK theme based on the [Catppuccin colour palette for Neovim](https://github.com/catppuccin/nvim) and [Graphite](https://www.pling.com/p/1598493) theme by [@VinceLiuice](https://www.pling.com/u/vinceliuice) and part of the 'Code Editors Colours for GTK Themes' series.
+Catppuccin is a GTK theme based on the [Catppuccin colour palette for Neovim](https://github.com/catppuccin/nvim) and [Graphite](https://www.pling.com/p/1598493) theme by [@VinceLiuice](https://www.pling.com/u/vinceliuice) and part of the 'Code Editors Colours for GTK Themes' series.

 The idea was born because I wanted a GTK theme to match the color palettes of my Xmonad TWM and Neovim setups.
 I use various colour palettes for my working environment based on the themes of my Neovim code editor; I have used the most popular code editors but in Neovim I feel more comfortable, so based on the theme of my Neovim setup I set my working environment as Xmonad TWM and the Gnome or KDE desktops.